cmstead/signet/README.md

 - `[]` -- Brackets are meant to enclose optional values and should always come in a matched pair
 - `=>` -- Function output "fat-arrow" notation used for expressing output from input
 - `,` -- Commas are required for separating types on functions
-- `:` -- Colons allow for object:instanceof annotation
+- `:` -- Colons allow for object:instanceof annotation - This is not required or checked
 - `;` -- Semicolons allow for multiple values within the angle bracket notation
 - `()` -- Optional parentheses to group types, which will be treated as spaces by interpreter

-Spaces are allowed around commas and fat arrows, however spaces cannot be used inside type declarations.
-For instance `"object:subtype, number => array"` is valid, but `"ob ject:subtype, number => array"` is not.
+White space is stripped at parse time.

 **Important note about data types:**